singularityhub/singularity-deploy/README.md

 First, you should write your container recipe(s) in the present working directory.
 For good practice, when you are updating recipes you should checkout a new branch and open a pull request, as the repository comes with a workflow to trigger on a PR to [test your container build](.github/workflows/test.yml).
+Note that in the main workflow that deploys the releases, the current branch is set to be `main-branch`.
+You should update this to be your main "production" branch that you want to deploy releases on merge.
+You are also free to choose a different trigger and release strategy.
 You can add any additional tests that that you might need.
 By default, any Singularity.* file will be automatically detected.
 If there is no extension (the name Singularity), the name used will be "latest."
 You can use these tags across multiple releases of your containers.
 For example,